gparraMstr/censys-assessment/README.md

    First, it will be necessary to build Frontend code prior to running the application as indicated in the [Frontend Build Instructions](#build-instructions).

-   Now, there are two ways to run the application: production mode and development mode.
+   Now, there are three ways to run the application: production mode and development mode.

 	1.	**Production**: As specified in the assessment requirements, this is a self-contained application that includes both the backend service and the frontend UI.
 It runs on port `5001`.
 The backend proxy is started to handle API requests, and the UI application is served as a static build.
 This setup is ideal for deployment in production environments.